 In the book, Paul the apostle describes this armoury to be the shield of faith, the sword of the spirit, the belt of truth, the sandals of peace, the helmet of salvation and the breastplate of righteousness.
 That was all there was to it.

-As I clicked away on my camera, braving Thogoto’s bitter, biting, unforgiving cold, it occurred to me that had a series of fateful events not been put in motion when Malaria dealt its death blow to a team of six missionaries from Scotland working in Kibwezi, the Church of the Torch might never have come into existence.
+As I clicked away on my camera, braving Thogoto’s bitter, biting, unforgiving cold, a thought occurred to me.
+Had a series of fateful events not taken place when Malaria dealt its death blow to a team of six missionaries from Scotland working in Kibwezi, the Church of the Torch might never have come into existence.

-Thomas Watson (evangelist), John Linton (carpenter), John Grieg (engineer), Cornelius Rahman (storekeeper), Dr. James Stewart (ordained minister) and Dr. Robert Unwin Moffat (medical doctor) had arrived in Kibwezi in October 16 1891 to establish a mission at Kibwezi when disaster struck.
+Thomas Watson (evangelist), John Linton (carpenter), John Grieg (engineer), Cornelius Rahman (storekeeper), Dr James Stewart (ordained minister) and Dr Robert Unwin Moffat (medical doctor) arrived in Kibwezi in October 16 1891 to establish a mission at Kibwezi when disaster struck.
 Only Thomas Watson and George Wilson survived.

 It was ironically this unfortunate sequence of events at Kibwezi that gave the Church of the Torch a chance to exist when in 1899 Thomas Watson had to move out of Kibwezi to set up camp at the more suitable Kikuyu.

-They say death cannot be cheated and indeed Thomas Watson, it seems, was no exception.
-Shortly after arriving in Kikuyu, he succumbed to pneumonia in the December of 1900, barely a year after marrying Minnie Cumming at the Church Missionary Society (CMS) station in Freretown near Mombasa.
+They say you cannot cheat death and indeed Thomas Watson, it seems, was no exception.
+Shortly after arriving in Kikuyu, he succumbed to pneumonia in the December of 1900.
+Barely a year after marrying Minnie Cumming at the Church Missionary Society (CMS) station in Freretown near Mombasa.

-The death of her husband did not stop Minnie Cumming from continuing mission work at Thogoto, in fact, the mission grew under her leadership where she worked tirelessly until her retirement in 1931 after which she returned to Dundee.
+The death of her husband did not stop Minnie Cumming from continuing mission work at Thogoto.
+In fact, the mission grew under her leadership.
+She worked tirelessly until her retirement in 1931 after which she returned to Dundee.
 A few years later on February 13, 1949, while still living in Dundee, she also passed on.

-On September 25 of the same year, her ashes were returned to Kikuyu to be buried next to her husband – nearly 50 years after their wedding.
+On September 25 of the same year, her ashes arrived in Kikuyu to rest next to her husband.
+Nearly 50 years after their wedding.
 The inscription on their headstone reads, “Aria marehire utheri wa Ngai Kikuyu”, those who brought the light of God to Kikuyu.

-The over a century old Scott-Watson Memorial Chapel is just adjacent to the Church of the Torch.
-It is named after Watson and is equally an engineering wonder in its own right.
+The over a century-old Scott-Watson Memorial Chapel is just adjacent to the Church of the Torch.
+Named after Watson, it is equally an engineering wonder in its own right.

 Also laid out in neo-Gothic style, this 1909 chapel can seat 250 people.
 Its inner walls and ceiling panelled in tongued and grooved exotic cedar boarding, have given it its other name, “House of Cedars”.
 Inside its walls, Kenya’s first President, Jomo Kenyatta, was baptised.

-I later learn that the entire chapel, with the exception of the cement screed floor, was fabricated in Scotland and shipped to Mombasa as a completely knocked down kit which was then transported by rail to Kikuyu and assembled on site.
+With the exception of the cement screed floor, they fabricated everything else in Scotland.
+The completely knocked down kit then got shipped to Mombasa.
+They then transported it by rail to Kikuyu and assembled it on site.

 On the day I visited, the chapel was in a worrying state of disrepair.
 The paint was peeling off the walls, the shutters were broken and many windows were missing.

 At some point during my tour, I feared I may have been taking, perhaps, the last photos of a rich historical heritage that dared to flourish in the midst of so many setbacks.
-It was then that I learned the chapel had been gazetted as a national monument on April 11 2008 – so all may not be lost after all.
+I then learned that the government gazetted the chapel a national monument on April 11 2008.
+So all may not be lost after all.

-A rondavel, in the style of a traditional Kikuyu hut, with names of other PCEA churches across the country and the year they were established makes for an interesting view.
-It was erected in Minnie’s honour as part of the mission’s centenary celebrations.
+A rondavel, in the style of a traditional Kikuyu hut, makes for an interesting view.
+It bears the names of other PCEA churches across the country and their year of establishment.
+The church put it up in Minnie’s honour as part of the mission’s centenary celebrations.